Looking to update your tired kitchen but can’t afford an entire remodel? Or are you looking to sell and know how a kitchen can make or break the deal?

 The good news is you can create a new kitchen look and feel without having to go all out and remodel — minor kitchen renovations are one of the most cost-effective upgrades you can make.
-From spraying your cabinets to replacing your tapware and lighting, there are a few simple upgrades that can have a significant effect on your kitchen’s appeal and can help produce a higher sale price too.
+From spraying your cabinets to replacing your tapware, there are a few simple upgrades that can have a significant effect on your kitchen’s appeal and can help produce a higher sale price too.

 Reface your cabinets

 Once upon a time, those 1980s-style oak cabinets were the hottest new thing, but today’s buyers want cabinets that look up-to-date.
 Plus, dated cabinets can create the impression that the whole kitchen needs to be gutted and redone, which isn’t exactly the thought you want to put into a potential buyers’ head.